-- 2 Effective for annual periods beginning on or after 1 July 2010. - 3 Effective for annual periods beginning on or after 1 July 2011. - 4 Effective for annual periods beginning on or after 1 January 2013. - 5 Effective for annual periods beginning on or after 1 January 2012. - 6 Effective for annual periods beginning on or after 1 January 2011. - 7 Effective for annual periods beginning on or after 1 February 2010.
+- 1 Effective for annual periods beginning on or after 1 July 2011. - 2 Effective for annual periods beginning on or after 1 January 2013. - 3 Effective for annual periods beginning on or after 1 January 2015. - 4 Effective for annual periods beginning on or after 1 January 2012. - 5 Effective for annual periods beginning on or after 1 July 2012. - 6 Effective for annual periods beginning on or after 1 January 2014.

+HKFRS 9 Financial Instruments

-HKFRS 9 Financial Instruments (as issued in November 2009) introduces new requirements for the classification and measurement of financial assets.
-HKFRS 9 Financial Instruments (as revised in November 2010) adds requirements for financial liabilities and for derecognition.
+HKFRS 9 issued in 2009 introduces new requirements for the classification and measurement of financial assets.
+HKFRS 9 amended in 2010 includes the requirements for the classification and measurement of financial liabilities and for derecognition.